xSavitar/Wiki-Twitter-Bot/README.md

 # Wiki-Retweet-Bot
-A bot that sends a search query to Twitter API, returns a result that matches the search and retweets the most recent tweet returned.
+A bot that sends a search query to Twitter API, returns a result that matches the search; likes and retweets the most recent tweet returned.
 The keyword(s) used in the bot so far are: `#wikimedia`, `#mediawiki`, etc...

 ## How to try out the bot